When a community stands together, the mountains become movable‘Trees’ by Christian Page (Performance & captions; website)

 There are many ways for you to build your experience and passion for engaging with the broader community while at Bellevue College.
 One option is to take a Community-Engaged & Civic Education (CECE) class at Bellevue College.
 Through these courses, not only will you learn your course content, but you’ll build valuable skills while engaging with community-based organizations, complex contemporary challenges, and/or civic actions.

 Another way is to visit BC in the Community, the college’s volunteer and service-learning portal.
-In it, you will find nearly 175 local non-profit and government agencies open to engaging with you.
+In it, you will find nearly 150 local nonprofit and government agencies open to volunteers.
 Interested in trail maintenance, criminal justice, homelessness, immigration, education, health care, or pretty much any other cause?
 Check out local agencies doing amazing work in these areas by clicking on the logo.
 Use the system to log hours, build a volunteer resume, collect badges, and more!

 For more information about what RISE and other offices at Bellevue College offer to help you engage with your communities, visit the RISE Student page.
-If you would like to talk with RISE about volunteering, contact Sapan Parekh to set up an advising session.
-To meet with someone about internships or careers for civic impact, make an appointment with the Center for Career Connections.
+If you would like to talk with RISE about volunteering, contact the RISE Learning Institute to set up an advising session.
+To meet with someone about internships or careers for community impact, make an appointment with the Center for Career Connections.
 You can attend college events focused on civic impact and voting.
 Lastly, check out BC’s many student organizations, which provide excellent opportunities for you to engage with peers outside class while still impacting Bellevue College and broader communities.